- Text and code endpoints (chat, completions) are rate-based — RPM, TPM, and a per-model RPM.

 Error codes

-On 200 responses for rate-limited endpoints (text path):
+On 200 responses for rate-limited endpoints (text path):X-Kyma-RateLimit-Tier— your current tier number (0–4)X-Kyma-RateLimit-RPM-Remaining— requests remaining in the current minute window

 How limits are computed

-Your tier is the maximum of:
+Your tier is the maximum of:- Deposit ladder:

-lifetime_purchased (Stripe purchases only) crossed against the minimum-deposit thresholds in the tier table.
+lifetime_purchased(Stripe purchases only) crossed against the minimum-deposit thresholds in the tier table. - Manual override: a

-tier_override flag set per-account by Kyma ops for partners and heavy users.
+tier_overrideflag set per-account by Kyma ops for partners and heavy users.

 Need higher limits?

+Two paths: 1.
+Natural tier upgrade.
+Deposit more credits to cross the next threshold.
+Tiers apply immediately — no application needed.
 2. Heavy users on a tight ramp.
-If you’re shipping a product on Kyma and expect to scale beyond Tier 3 limits before you’d naturally cross the $1000 deposit threshold, email hello@kymaapi.com with:
+If you’re shipping a product on Kyma and expect to scale beyond Tier 3 limits before you’d naturally cross the $1000 deposit threshold, emailhello@kymaapi.com with:

 - Product name and URL